Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06b-data-warehouse-query.md

 1. Close all query tabs.

 > **Further Information**: See [Query using the SQL query editor](https://learn.microsoft.com/fabric/data-warehouse/sql-query-editor) in the Microsoft Fabric documentation for more information about querying a data warehouse.

-## Clean up resources

-In this exercise, you have used queries to get insights of the data in a Microsoft Fabric data warehouse.

-If you've finished exploring your data warehouse, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
-1. Select **Workspace settings** and in the **General** section, scroll down and select **Remove this workspace**.
-1. Select **Delete** to delete the workspace.